djjolicoeur/datamaps/README.md

 ;;=>  :lastname "Joli"}
 ```

-We can also use datomics aggregate functions to easily run aggregations over
+We can also use Datomic's aggregate functions to easily run aggregations over
 maps as opposed to building up sub collections to operate on.
 for example some bank account data